DrThomasAger/smile/README.md

 ## Prompt Pattern Example

-In the next example, we'll use the name tag ***(: Smile Prepare***: for the role of responding with two stages: one "thinking" or preparatory stage followed by a response that leverages that preparation for a more intelligent reply.
+In the next example, we provide the name tag ***(: Smile Prepare***: for the role of responding with two stages: one "thinking" or preparatory stage followed by a response that leverages that preparation for a more intelligent reply.

 One popular **prompt engineering pattern** is to let the model **think before it responds**.